apify/apify-docs/sources/platform/collaboration/organization_account/index.md

 You can set up an organization in two ways.

 * [Create a new organization](#create-a-new-organization).
 If you don't have integrations set up yet, or if they are easy to change, you can create a new organization, preserving your personal account.
 * [Convert an existing account](#convert-an-existing-account) into an organization.
-If your actors and [integrations](../../integrations/index.md) are set up in a personal account, it is probably best to convert that account into an organization.
+If your Actors and [integrations](../../integrations/index.mdx) are set up in a personal account, it is probably best to convert that account into an organization.
 This will preserve all your integrations but means you will have a new personal account created for you.

 > Prefer video to reading?
 [See our video tutorial](https://www.youtube.com/watch?v=BIL6HqtnvKk) for organization accounts.